Jack Russell Terrier

 A Feisty Little Dog with a Very Big Personality

-The "Parson" Russell terrier, as the breed is sometimes also called today, has strong, muscular hindquarters and long, sloped shoulders which are well laid back.
+The Jack Russell Terrier has strong, muscular hindquarters and long, sloped shoulders which are well laid back.
 The neck is of average length, moderately arched and muscular, widening gradually to blend into the shoulders.
-With a strong head which is in balanced proportion to the body, this breed has small "V" shaped ears, dark, almondshaped eyes and a black, fully pigmented nose with a strong, rectangular muzzle.
+With a strong head that is in balanced proportion to the body, this breed has small "V" shaped ears, dark, almond-shaped eyes and a black, fully pigmented nose with a strong, rectangular muzzle.

 This breed is prone to a variety of health issues, although most remain healthy and strong.
 Cataracts and lens luxation are some of the eye problems your pet may face.
 Lens luxation is common in Jack Russells, and occurs when the lens of the eye becomes dislocated.